seaboyz/You-Dont-Know-JS/this & object prototypes/ch4.md

 ### Constructor

-Instances of classes are constructed by a special method of the class, usually of the same name as the class, called a *constructor*.
-This method's explicit job is to initialize any information (state) the instance will need.
+Instances of classes are constructed by a special method of the class, usually of the same name as the class, called a *constructor*. ***This method's explicit job is to initialize any information (state) the instance will need***.

 For example, consider this loose pseudo-code (invented syntax) for classes: